zaiisao/Documentation/en/Interactive Broadcast/publish_web_live.md

 title: Publish and Subscribe to Streams
 description:
 platform: Web
-updatedAt: Thu Dec 13 2018 14:42:00 GMT+0000 (UTC)
+updatedAt: Thu Dec 13 2018 15:11:24 GMT+0000 (UTC)
 ---
 # Publish and Subscribe to Streams
-Before publishing or subscribing to any streams, ensure that you have finished preparing the development environment and joined the channel.
-See [Integrate the SDK](../../en/Interactive%20Broadcast/web_prepare.md) for more information.
+Before publishing or subscribing to any streams, ensure that you prepared the development environment and joined the channel.
+See [Integrate the SDK](../../en/Interactive%20Broadcast/web_prepare.md).

 ## Implementation